UIUC-iSchool-DataViz/spring2019/week03/lecture03.md

 It's much easier to discretize this scene to the level of pixels than to try to use vector shapes to describe everything happening in the photo.

 photo by  Ekaterina Vasyagina

 ---

+## Text

+Modern fonts are composed of glyphs defined by functional forms of their shape.
+Font rendering engines such as freetype2 can generate bitmaps for fonts rendered at specific resolutions.

+---

+## Text

+Modern fonts are composed of glyphs defined by functional forms of their shape.
+Font rendering engines such as freetype2 can generate bitmaps for fonts rendered at specific resolutions.

+In raster image file formats, fonts do not need to be embedded: the rasterized, rendered version is the one that is transmitted to the viewer.

+---